 Sometimes is hard to escape, and sometimes it looks like there is no Bell alternative.
 Here is the thing, all through Canada Bell is a household name.
-After all, it has been in business for 141 years.
+After all, it has been in business for over 140 years.
 Starting with landline telephone service and later launching cell phone service.
-Years later Bell launched Internet and Satellite TV services.
-Today Bell is one of Canada’s major conglomerates of telecommunications and media services.
+Then, years later Bell launched Internet DSL and Satellite TV services.
+It is a known fact, today Bell is one of Canada’s major conglomerates of telecommunications and media services.

 There may be reasons to chose Bell, as mentioned above there is the variety of services and perceived reliability.